mike99mac/nagios-doc/pkg-managers.md

 In the early days of Linux, software was typically distributed as source code.
 Users needed to download the source code, compile it, and install it manually.
 This process was complex and error-prone, often requiring users to resolve dependencies manually.

 ## Make and configure
 **Make** is not strictly a package manager but a build automation tool.
 It reads a file named ``Makefile`` containing instructions on how to build executable programs and libraries from source code.
-The ``Makefile`` may be included in the package, or it was often created on the fly with the tool ``configure``.
+The ``Makefile`` may be included in the package, or created on the fly with the tool ``configure``.
 While not designed for package management, it was crucial in the early days, automating the compilation process and making it more manageable.

 ## Early Package Managers